 - After dinner snack: couldn’t give up the ice-cream so i would have ½ cup of vanilla ice-cream with handful of walnuts mixed in it (15 g of carbs + 1 serving of protein)

 This meal plan doesn’t look like it would keep anyone full, but surprisingly I was never hungry and learned a lot of creative recipes of my favorite foods.
+To make my life a bit easier, I had a diabetes-friendly meal kit delivered to me a few times so I had time to do other things.
+If this is something you want to try then I would recommend looking at MyFoodSubscriptions’ Sun Basket review (https://myfoodsubscriptions.com/meal-kits/sun-basket-review-promo/).
 Outside of being conscious of what I was eating, I had to check my blood sugar first thing in the morning and 1 hour after each meal.
 I’d then send weekly reports of my food diary and blood sugar readings to my Certified Diabetes Educator.
 In return, I would get a ‘report card’ on my health that told me how I was doing.
 I’ll be honest, I started slacking by the end as I had a good feel for what I was doing.
 I know all of this sounds like a lot and very annoying to monitor and keep track of, but trust me it’s not that bad; you learn so much about yourself and healthy eating during this time period.
 It’s important to take care of yourself and your unborn child.

 If GDM is left untreated, it can lead to several complications for the baby such as birth defects, being too big, and too much insulin in the blood at birth which can lead to other complications.
 Don’t worry though, you can still have a healthy baby with GDM.